San Diego Zoo Safari Park Tips for Visiting With Your Family - A Must Visit Attraction!

 Need to Know

-- Daily: 9:00 am-5:00 pm.
-However, hours vary seasonally, so be sure to check online for the most up to date information.
+- Typically 9AM – 5PM.
+However, hours vary seasonally, so be sure to check online for the most up-to-date information.

 Directions & Address